eo33/ecommerce-app/README.md

 # Ecommerce app

-I'm building an Ecommerce app using Monggo, Express, React and Node (MERN) stack.
-There are 8 features that are going to be implemented.
+I'm building an Ecommerce app using Mongo, Express, React and Node (MERN) stack.

+1. There are 8 features that are going to be implemented.
-Checkout the deployed app [here](https://desolate-reef-25578-0bcc1c956f71.herokuapp.com/).
+1. Checkout the deployed app [here](https://desolate-reef-25578-0bcc1c956f71.herokuapp.com/).
+1. Watch a video explanation of the web app [here](https://www.loom.com/share/9e074a6cea434832a18eb4518fa9def6?sid=4e9e9e9d-53c4-4da3-85be-8c4a738c9741).

 ## Table of content